EarthScope/mseed2esync/doc/mseed2esync.md

 <p >IMPORTANT: the MD5 hashing employed is dependent on the binary representation of the sample values on a given architecture.
 Most architectures should generate comparable values but some may not, particularly for float type samples.</p>

-<p >The SEED quality code is included in the SYNC listing in the field historically used for "DCC Tape Number".</p>
+<p >The publication version, or data quality codes, is included in the SYNC listing in the field historically used for "DCC Tape Number".</p>

 <p >The MD5 sample value hash is included in the SYNC listing in the field historically used for "DMC Volume Number".</p>

 <p >If '-' is specified standard input will be read.
 Multiple input files will be processed in the order specified.</p>

 <p >Files on the command line prefixed with a '@' character are input list files and are expected to contain a simple list of input files, see \fBINPUT LIST FILE\fR for more details.</p>

-<p >When a input file is full SEED including both SEED headers and data records all of the headers will be skipped.</p>

 ## <a id='options'>Options</a>